What can teachers do to make the classroom environment more conducive to children’s learning and development?

 Page 2: Physical Environment

 The term physical environment refers to the overall design and layout of a given classroom and its learning centers.
 Teachers should design the environment by organizing its spaces, furnishings, and materials to maximize the learning opportunities and the engagement of every child.
-To effectively do so, teachers can apply a concept known as Universal Design for Learning (UDL), which stresses that the environment and its materials in it should be accessible to everyone.
-Creating this accessibility might involve providing books at different reading levels, placing materials within easy reach on a shelf, or creating ample space so that a child who uses a wheelchair can maneuver around the classroom.
+To effectively do so, teachers can apply a concept known as Universal Design for Learning (UDL), a framework that helps teachers design accessible, challenging learning experiences that work for all children.
+To make the classroom more accessible and challenging for everyone, the teacher might provide books at different reading levels, place materials within easy reach on a shelf, or create ample space so that a child who uses a wheelchair can maneuver around the classroom.

-When they set out to design an effective physical environment, teachers should consider all of that environment’s various aspects.
+When they set out to design an effective physical environment, teachers should consider the environment’s various aspects.
 Once they have selected child-sized, age-appropriate furnishings, teachers should then think about each of the following.
-Click the items below to learn more.

 - Establish clear boundaries to indicate where the center space begins and ends.